 Step 2: Make the strawberry filling

 Add sugar, corn starch, lemon juice, and lemon zest to the berries.
+Stir to combine, making sure that there are no white spots of corn starch remaining.

-Step 3: Roll out the dough
+Step 3: Roll out the crust

-Preheat the oven to 400 degrees F. Line a baking sheet with parchment paper.
+Preheat the oven to 400°F. Line a baking sheet with parchment paper.
+Before you start, let the crust sit at room temperature for about 5-10 minutes to soften slightly.

 Step 4: Assemble the galette